~ The mystery of evil ~

 Shadow projection and “sin transference” lie at the heart

 , the mystery of evil.
 It does not depend on

-“misunderstandings” in the micro-social context, nor on instinctual
+“misunderstandings” in the micro-social context; nor on instinctual

-transference of internal suffering onto others.
+transferred onto others.
 The personality with a weak ego

 structure, deprived of the spiritual experience of the ‘inner Self’, lacks the